IHTSDO/rf2-to-rf1-conversion/README.md

 ## Issues
 Please log any issues encountered through the GitHub Issues page:  https://github.com/IHTSDO/rf2-to-rf1-conversion/issues

+## Building

+Build the tool (a java jar file) using the command:
+<code>mvn clean package</code>

+You'll need to have installed Maven on your computer for this to work.
+Once the self contained jar file has been created, it can either be transferred to another location to run, or called directly eg

+<code>java -jar  target/RF2toRF1Converter.jar  ~/Backup/SnomedCT_RF2Release_INT_20160731.zip</code>

 ## Usage

 Usage:<code>java -jar [JVM Options] RF2toRF1Converter.jar [Processing Flags] <RF2 international archive location>  [<RF2 extension archive location>]</code>